souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

   ]
 }
 ```
-Each entry in `types` allows serializing and deserializing objects of class given by `name`.
+Each entry in `types` allows serializing and deserializing objects of the class given by `name`.
-Lambda serialization is also supported, all lambdas declared in the methods of the class given by `name` can be serialized/deserialized.
+Lambda serialization is also supported: all lambdas declared in the methods of the class given by `name` can be serialized/deserialized.

 ## Predefined Classes

-Native-image needs all classes to be known at image build time (a "closed-world assumption").
+Native Image requires all classes to be known at image build time (a "closed-world assumption").
 However, Java has support for loading new classes at runtime.
 To emulate class loading, the [agent](AutomaticMetadataCollection.md) can trace dynamically loaded classes and save their bytecode for later use by the image builder.
 At runtime, if there is an attempt to load a class with the same name and bytecodes as one of the classes encountered during tracing, the predefined class will be supplied to the application.

-**NOTE:** Predefined Classes metadata is not meant to be manually written.
+> Note: Predefined classes metadata is not meant to be manually written.

-### Metadata In Code
+### Predefined Classes Metadata In Code
 There is currently no way to specify predefined classes in code.

 ### Predefined Classes Metadata in JSON